 Great business ideas get entrepreneurs excited.
 The tricky part is sustainably funding those business dreams.
-There are more options than ever for SMEs.
+There are more funding options for SMEs than ever before.
 From crowdfunding to angel investment, we take a look at the possibilities open to business owners.

-6. Crowdfunding.
 Instead of asking a few people for large sums of money, with crowdfunding you are asking thousands of people for small sums of money.
 Entrepreneurs pitch their ideas online to the community, set a target and see if the funds come back in.
 It’s possible to raise huge amounts in a short space of time.
-Other advantages of crowdfunding is it can help get your business plenty of exposure and a wealth of useful feedback.
+It can even help get your business plenty of exposure and a wealth of useful feedback.

-7. Bootstrapping.
 This is all about building a business with no external input and, for some, the digital world has made this route more attractive (and feasible) than it used to be.
 Futrli can support you all the way.
-It is a platform to help you identify when you might need finance and helps you make a robust plan for getting it.
+Identify when you might need finance and make a robust plan for getting it.
 Our all-in-one forecasting and reporting engine is designed to bring the future of your business to life visually.
 It’s perfect for budeting, helping you discover more funding options for SMEs.